galorelabs/magneto/README.md

 ## Notes

-* This version is tested only with ree-1.8.7-2012.02.
+* This version is tested only Ruby MRI 1.9.3.x
-* May not properly works with 1.9.3.x
-* Future releases will support latest ruby versions

 ## Contributing